TKD WTF

 Japan scored the BIGGEST Olympic upset yesterday beating the United States 3-1 in the Softball Grand Finals held in Fengtai Softball Field.
 From the Olympic site the best and objective portal for Olympic news:

 Japan put the first run of the game on the board in the third inning.
 Karino Ayumi beat out a ground ball hit deep to shortstop, allowing Mishina Masumi to score from third base.
-It was the first earned run given up by any of the Team
+It was the first earned run given up by any of the Team USA pitchers in the tournament.

 The second earned run came when Japan's center fielder Yamada Eri dropped one of Cat Osterman's pitches over the center field fence to lead off the fourth inning.